Being with the Alpacas

 What to expect:

-We will gather down at The Hideout for a short welcome, introduction, health and safety briefing and opportunity to ask questions.
+We will gather down at The Hideout for a short welcome, introduction to the idea of mindfulness meditation and the alpacas, health and safety briefing and opportunity to ask questions around the fire with a cuppa.

 We will then head up to the paddock together to begin our session.